jeremyroe/BusinessNetworkAuditor/README.md

 - **Systems Overview**: Individual system grades (A-F) by category
 - **Client-Ready Format**: Professional styling optimized for consulting deliverables

+**Example Output:** See `examples/Example-Client-IT-Assessment-Report-20240316.html` for a sample aggregated report with sanitized data.

 ## Requirements
 - Windows 10/11 (workstations) or Windows Server 2016+ (servers)
 - PowerShell 5.0 or later